Ifycode-experiments/git-github-training-resource/README.md

 ## Contributors ✨

-Thanks to our wonderful contributors to the [Git & Github training](https://github.com/Ifycode/git-github-training) and [documentation](https://github.com/Ifycode/git-github-training-documentation) projects.
+Thanks to our wonderful contributors to the [Git & Github training](https://github.com/Ifycode/git-github-training) and [learning resource](https://github.com/Ifycode/git-github-training-resource) projects.
 This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
 See [emoji key](https://allcontributors.org/docs/en/emoji-key).
 Contributions of any kind welcome!

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->